 Public Work Sessions - Facilities

-At the May 24th meeting, Hal Kovert, the architect currently overseeing the roof projects taking place at South Dearborn, presented an overview of needed maintenance work and upgrades for all six of the Corporation’s buildings.
+At the May 24th and June 14th meetings, Hal Kovert, the architect currently overseeing the roof projects taking place at South Dearborn, presented an overview of needed maintenance work and upgrades for all six of the Corporation’s buildings.
 The list of proposed projects were developed by Central Office staff and building principals over several months during walk-throughs of each respective building.
 The projects from the individual buildings were compiled together by Mr. Kovert.
 Mr. Kovert presented the list of projects to the Board with cost estimates for the Board’s review and consideration.
 Damian Maggos, underwriter, presented funding information and the impact the projects might potentially have upon the taxpayers.

 The work includes replacement of carpeting throughout the district, replacement of ceiling tiles, enhancing building exteriors and entrances, remodeling the high school auditorium, remodeling and adding to the high school musical arts choir and band facilities, adding new signage, remodeling the football/track restrooms, completing maintenance and repairs of the high school pool, upgrading to LED interior and exterior lighting, and possibly placing artificial turf on the football field.
 Additionally, building a new, multi-purpose activity center was also discussed.